 In May 2012, IMX Resources joined forces with the Port Adelaide Football Club and Foodbank South Australia to launch the “Power To End Hunger” campaign in Coober Pedy.

-IMX Resources has agreed to fund Breakfast Club Programs that are operated by Red Cross South Australia at the Coober Pedy Area School and Marree Aboriginal School, ensuring that school children who may not otherwise have anything to eat, start their day with a healthy nutritious breakfast.
+IMX Resources has agreed to fund Breakfast Club Programs that are operated by Red Cross South Australia at the Coober Pedy Area School and Marree CPAS, in a bid to ensure that school children who may not otherwise have anything to eat, start their day with a healthy nutritious breakfast.

 The issue of hunger among children in rural and remote communities across South Australia is acute, with up to 5,000 children going to school hungry every day.
 IMX Resources is proud to be the first major corporate sponsor to join the Power To End Hunger campaign, and is encouraging other mining companies in South Australia to join in supporting this vital community initiative.